777arc/textbook/content/filters.rst

 	plt.show()

-:code:`hstack()` is just one way to concatenate arrays in numpy.
-We know this will lead to a filter with complex taps, why?
+:code:`hstack()` is one way to concatenate arrays in numpy.
+We know it will lead to a filter with complex taps.
+Why?

 .. raw:: html

    <details>
    <summary><a>Answer</a></summary>

-It's not symmetrical around 0 Hz
+It's not symmetrical around 0 Hz.

 .. raw:: html

    </details>

 Our end goal is to find the taps of this filter so we can actually use it.
 How do we get the taps, given the frequency response?
 Well, how do we convert from the frequency domain back to the time domain?
 Inverse FFT (IFFT)!
-And recall that the IFFT function is almost exactly the same as the FFT function.
-We also need to ifftshift our desired frequency response before the ifft, and then we need yet another iffshift after the ifft (no, they don't cancel themselves out, you can try).
-This might seem confusing, but just remember that you always should fftshift after an fft, and iffshift after an ifft.
+Recall that the IFFT function is almost exactly the same as the FFT function.
+We also need to IFFTshift our desired frequency response before the IFFT, and then we need yet another IFFshift after the IFFT (no, they don't cancel themselves out, you can try).
+This process might seem confusing.
+Just remember that you always should FFTshift after an FFT and IFFshift after an IFFT.

 .. code-block:: python